-31. What alternative strategies or mechanisms could be used to reduce the cost of the provision of rolling stock?

-32. What facilities should be present on a train and to what extent should these facilities vary according to the route served?
+- 31. What alternative strategies or mechanisms could be used to reduce the cost of the provision of rolling stock? - Q31 comments: Hire on 2 or 3 year leases, giving flexibility - 32.
+What facilities should be present on a train and to what extent should these facilities vary according to the route served?